dangoslen/dangoslen-me-site/content/blog/re-learning-ansible-from-scratch.md

 The place Ansible falls short is really *orchestration*.
 Orchestration is the process of controlling how a fleet of machines is all updated to accomplish a larger goal.
 This is in contrast to controlling a single machine.
 A trivial but common example of orchestration is updating each machine in a specific order.
 This can be done in Ansible, but it usually requires running playbooks limited to specific hosts.

 The other large issue with Ansible that I have found is it can easily feel like "cobwebs" or "spaghetti."
-Vars can come from seemingly anywhere and be overridden at every level according to Ansible's [var precedence rules](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable).
+Vars can come from seemingly anywhere and be overridden at every level according to Ansible's [variable precedence rules](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable).
 As the complexity of an environment grows, the complexity of the vars needed also grows.
 While powerful and flexible, I have spent hours frustrated with Ansible when a var I thought had a specific value got overridden in a place I didn't think would apply.

 ## What To Pay Attention To When Reviewing Ansible